davebr/davebr.github.com/coderdojo/html/lesson1/index.markdown

 The link tag is called an anchor tag.
 It is opened with `<a>` and closed with an `</a>`.
 All the text between the 2 tags will be the text that will be used in the link.

-The `<a>` tag has one attribute ‘href’ this is the page that it will link to.
+The `<a>` tag has one attribute ‘href' this is the page that it will link to.

 ### Try It Yourself